A couple of weeks ago, I was talking to a colleague who teaches high school, and she told me about a recent incident that had left her thinking.

 At the same time, just as the top and the bottom Americans have moved away from each other economically, they have moved away from each educationally as well.
-The result is an increasingly polarized system that advances two frequently opposing – but in some ways equally damaging – educational philosophies that correspond to two of the biggest weaknesses Hirsch has identified in the American education system.
+The result is an increasingly polarized system that advances two frequently opposing—but in some ways equally damaging—educational philosophies, which in turn correspond to two of the biggest weaknesses Hirsch has identified in the American education system.

 At one extreme, mostly disadvantaged students are offered no-excuses schools that focus almost exclusively on formal skills (e.g. identifying main ideas, “inferencing,” annotating).
 Because subjects such as science, history, and foreign languages, unlike English, are not covered on state tests (which determines school rankings and teacher evaluations), those subjects are either scaled back or cut entirely.

-Ironically, in the name of raising reading score, schools are depriving students the exact knowledge they need to become better readers.
-(Thank you Common Core!)
+Ironically, in the name of raising reading scores, schools are depriving students of the exact knowledge they need to become better readers.
+(Thank you, Common Core!)